 The school has a targeted and data-driven approach to intervention.
-There are intervention teachers on staff, who mainly support with targeted, push-in intervention services in literacy across grades K-5.
-These intervention teachers have weekly, structured planning time with classroom teachers in which they use student data to determine the most effective groupings and interventions.
-In middle school, there is a math intervention elective block for students in which students are rostered based on SBAC and formative assessment data.
+In TK -5 classrooms instructional aids support small group learning and one on one targeted skill building with the support and guidance of the classroom teacher.
+In middle school, there is a math and ELA intervention elective block for students in which students are rostered based on SBAC and formative assessment data.
 This teacher plans the class around specific student needs with a goal of filling gaps of unfinished learning, so that students have the skill necessary to reach grade level expectations in their general education class.
-Also, every Humanities teacher in grades 6-8 has a portion of the class dedicated to specific literacy intervention.
-Students receive small group instruction, work on adaptive intervention programs, and independently practice their specific areas of needs in literacy.
-Lastly, during the 19-20 school year, the school adopted an adaptive technology program to provide additional intervention support in English reading.
-Teachers weave this intervention into their daily schedule 15-20 minutes per day.
-The program is called Lexia
+In grades 6-8 students with IEPs are also offered an additional class known as Learning Center.
+Students receive small group instruction, work on adaptive intervention programs, and independently practice their specific areas of needs in math and literacy.